andrewoma/reakt/README.md

 #### Roadmap
 * Clean up copyrights and licenses for derivative work
 * Review naming conventions (Actions/Events)
-* Add properties to the CSS Sytle class
+* Add properties to the CSS Style class
-* Support the full React API (refs, renderToString, renderToDocument et al)
+* Support the full React API (refs, renderToString, renderToDocument et al.)
 * Wrap the test API and support DOM-based tests (probably via Karma)
-* Review the visibility of the react.* package
+* Review the visibility of the react.\* package

 #### License
 This project is licensed under a MIT license.